dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 These don't have to be provided in the order they're defined, as with positional parameters.
 You refer to them by name instead.
-By default, these are optional, unless they’re flagged as required.
+By default, these are optional, unless they're flagged as required.
 Named parameters are defined by surrounding them with curly braces.
 You can combine named parameters with required positional parameters&mdash;in this scenario,